A person can survive for a long time on noise

 that does not need to win

-The book stays with observation.
-It examines how patterns of urgency, aggression, performance, withdrawal, addiction, and domination take shape as survival responses.
-These responses once protected and stabilized, yet over time they begin to demand more energy than they return, gradually shifting from support into strain.
-What once maintained function begins to erode it.
+The book stays close to observation, examining how urgency, aggression, performance, withdrawal, addiction, and domination can form as survival responses.
+What once protected and stabilized a person can, over time, begin to demand more energy than it returns, shifting from support into strain.

 The book moves through cycles of pressure, cost, and diminishing return, showing how a person shaped by speed and vigilance slowly encounters their own limits.
 It stays with recognition, the moment when familiar patterns become visible from within and no longer operate automatically.
 The shift is subtle but structural.
 Movement no longer guarantees safety.
 Noise no longer guarantees control.